sabharsh/Thermocouple-Data-Modelling/README.md

 # Thermocouple-Data-Modelling

+Execution: Run Project_AlgExec.m in MATALB to view the modelling and analysis.

 ## Introduction

 I created an algorithm to analyse 100 data sets that contain time histories over a period of 10 seconds and the corresponding temperatures measured from thermocouple sensors.
 The algorithm is supposed to calculate the components of yL, yH, ts, and 𝜏 and create a model of the data.
 The criteria for success is having low SSE values as well as a good fitting plot; additionally, actual parameter values for 4 data set are provided as well.